Justia Lawyer Rating

 Ms. Bowden did not like this ruling, so she filed a writ of mandamus to the First Appellate District to limit her probationary term to two years under AB 1950.
 Remarkably, the First Appellate District issued the writ.

 The First Appellate District explained that AB 1950’s new limit on probation applied to all offenses except any “offense that includes specific probation lengths within its provisions.”
-In Bowden’s case, Penal Code § 191.5(b) does not contain a specific probation length within its provisions.
+In Bowden’s case, Penal Code § 191.5(a) does not contain a specific probation length within its provisions.
 Further, nowhere anywhere in AB 1950 was there any suggestion that the two-year limit on felony probation does not apply to lesser included crimes that expressly provide for longer probation terms.

 Additionally, the First Appellate District determined that shortening Bowden’s probation was consistent with AB 1950’s legislative intent of reducing the probation pipeline for re-entry into the carceral system.